Penile Lengthening Surgery

 Frequently Asked Questions

-QHow much length will I gain?
+QHow much length can I expect to gain?

-QWill my erection angle change?
+QWill the surgery affect my erection angle?

 Ready to Start?